hvianna/audioMotion.js/README.md

 Note that you can use both Windows-style backslashes `\` and Linux-style forward slashes `/` in your pathnames.
 See the provided playlist files inside the `demo` folder for more examples.

-As for the audio files themselves, codec support may depend on your web browser and operating system, but you should be able to play most mainstream formats, like mp3, ogg, m4a and flac.
+As for the audio files themselves, audioMotion.js should be able to play most mainstream formats, like mp3, ogg, m4a and flac, but codec support may vary, depending on your web browser and operating system.

 ## Configuration options